King Edward VII Bridge: Operating life

 On 1 October 1906, the King Edward VII Bridge was opened to general traffic.
 Shortly thereafter, those trains using the East Coast Main Line route switched to accessing Newcastle Station via the new crossing, while trains bound for Sunderland and Middlesbrough continued to use the High Level Bridge.
 During March 1907, a freight line to Dunston was opened to the east of the main line.

 During 1908, Harrison himself reportedly commented of the bridge that "... there was nothing very striking in the design of the bridge except that it was rather larger in span and width and greater in height above the river than most bridges that had been erected in the last few years".
 He did, however, think that the caissons of the structure were the largest that had been sunk since those used for the Forth Bridge.

-During 1959, the locomotive shed at Greenesfield, Gateshead was closed; this closure allowed for the simplification of the track layout across the bridge; most notable among this work was the reduction from four lines to three across the structure.
+During 1959, the locomotive shed at Greenesfield, Gateshead was closed; this closure allowed for the simplification of the track layout across the bridge; most notable among this work was the reduction from four lines to three across the south-western approach to the bridge.

 Between 1976 and 1991, British Rail electrified most of the East Coast Main Line.
 As part of this programme, the bridge was equipped with overhead wiring gantries.

 In 1994, the bridge was Grade II listed.